Home Preparation Advice

 8. Apply a fresh coat of paint.
 It's the best bang for your buck that will quickly refresh a dull, dated room.
 Slap a fresh, neutral color on the space.
 Choose a beige or taupe for living spaces and a neutral green or blue for bathrooms.

 9. Don't forget the floors.
 Get rid of worn carpets, and consider refinishing shabby hardwood floors.
 An inexpensive new area rug is a quick fix and can disguise the look of old floors.

 10. Spring for new light fixtures.
 Renew the look of the room by replacing old or dated light fixtures, door hardware, light switches and outlets.
 If it's tacky and older than you, get it out of there.

-TWO CRITICAL GUIDELINES FOR PRICING A HOME
+ESTABLISHING THE SELLING PRICE-TWO CRITICAL GUIDELINES FOR PRICING A HOME

 1. DO NOT PRICE TOO HIGH FROM THE START: Statistics show that homes priced correctly when they first hit the market sell FASTER and CLOSER to the ASKING PRICE than homes that start too high, then have to adjust downward.

 2. DO NOT PRICE YOUR HOME BASED ON "ACTIVE" OR "PENDING" LISTINGS: Use actual SOLDS for a true pricing guide.
 A home can be listed for any amount.
 Home appraisers only use SOLD listings as comps.